-Failure to lodge (FTL) on time penalty may be applied if the taxpayer is required to lodge a return or statement with ATO by a certain day, but doesn’t.
+Failing to lodge tax returns on time penalty may be applied if a person is required to lodge a tax return or statement with ATO by a known date, but doesn’t lodge.

-Generally, ATO doesn’t apply penalties in isolated cases of late lodgment.
+ATO doesn’t generally apply penalties in isolated cases of late lodgments.

-ATO warns you by phone or in writing if you’ve failed to lodge.
-If ATO applies FTL penalty, they send you a penalty notice stating the amount and payment date of the penalty.
+ATO warns you if not lodged by phone or in writing.
+ATO sends you a penalty notice If FTL penalty is applied stating the payment date and amount of the penalty.

-For small entities, FTL penalty is calculated at the rate of one penalty unit for each period of 28 days (or part thereof) that the return or statement is late on lodgment , up to a maximum of five penalty units.
+FTL penalty is calculated for small entities at the rate of one penalty unit for each period of 28 days (or part thereof) that the returns or statements are late, up to 5 penalty units.

-There is automated penalty system that applies FTL penalty to late-lodged returns and statements, including:
+An automated system applies FTL penalty to late-lodged returns and statements including:

 – activity statements